marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 : The sequence number of the NAT traversal round.

-Client Address Type and Server Address Type:
+Client Address Type:

-: The address family of the corresponding IP Address field.
+: The address family of the Client IP Address field.
 The values 0x01 and 0x02 indicate IPv4 and IPv6, respectively, as in {{ALTERNATIVE-ADDRESS}}.
    Receipt of any other value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.